At last, there is a book about Mel, Mel & Julian

 There is a lot more to their story, as individuals and as a famous South African trio.

 M,M&J in the Future...
-In 1969 Mel Green signed on to become a member of the Dream Merchants, (with Billy Forrest and Billy Andrews), but they too broke up before anything came of that group as a trio.
+In 1969, Mel Green signed on to become a member of the Dream Merchants, (with Billy Forrest and Billy Andrews), but they too broke up before anything came of that group as a recording trio.

 Mel moved to the United States in 1970, and has lived in Boston ever since, with earlier stays in New York City and Bangor, Maine.
-He is a songwriter these days and plays regularly on the New England Acoustic music/folk scene as a solo.
-His folk-rock quintet "The Maple Street Project" broke up in 2010 after a run of 25 years, on and off.
+These days he is a songwriter and plays regularly on the New England Acoustic music/folk scene.
+He was also a founding-member of the folk-rock quintet "The Maple Street Project" that broke up in 2010 after a run of 25 years.

-To this day Mel Miller is a major star on the South African & International comedy circuit.
-He was awarded A Lifetime Achievement Award for Comedy in South Africa in 2010, and he goes from strength to strength, selling out the Sydney Opera House in 2011!
-He continues to produce successful comedy shows in South Africa.
+Until his fairly recent retirement, Mel Miller was a major star on the South African & International comedy circuit.
+He was awarded A Lifetime Achievement Award for Comedy in South Africa in 2010, and he toured internationally, selling out the Sydney Opera House in 2011, and also performing in California after that!

 Julian Laxton was a major force in the South African popular music scene.
-He continued gigging and making wonderful rock music, recordings, award-winning commercials and soundtracks for South African movies.
-Medical issues sidelined him and he led a quiet life enjoying his family, until sadly, he passed away suddenly towards the end of 2023.
+He formed his own band, took part in others and continued gigging and making wonderful rock music, recordings, award-winning commercials and soundtracks for South African movies.
+Medical issues sidelined him and he led a quiet life, enjoying his family, until sadly, he passed away suddenly towards the end of 2023.

 For more information...
 Please contact Mel Green at melgreendesign@gmail.com